Kith

 Decentralization is a great idea in theory.
 But open networks can't keep you safe.
 There's no gate, no accountability, no way to guarantee that the person on the other end is real.
 Maybe, just maybe, a walled garden is what we actually want in the age of AI.
 Not a walled garden owned by a corporation selling your data.
 A walled garden built and owned by the people inside it.

 If you're not paying for the product, you are the product.
 Every free social network makes money the same way: by selling your attention to advertisers, which means they need an algorithm to keep you scrolling, which means they will always choose engagement over your actual experience.
-Kith costs a few bucks a month because that's the only way to build something that doesn't need to do any of that.
+A place like this would have to cost a few bucks a month — because that's the only way to build something that doesn't need to do any of that.
 No ads, no data harvesting, no algorithm.
-Our only job is to be worth it.
+Just a place whose only job is to be worth it.

 If you want a place like this to exist, get on the waitlist.